jparrent/usvotesgraphs/README.md

 Currently there are only two scripts for this project, `src/data/make_dataset.py` and `src/features/build_features.py`.
 The Dataset class in make_dataset.py processes the raw .json data in `src/data/raw/` and outputs .csv files to `data/processed/`.
 The end product is effectively a spreadsheet of congressional members (rows) and their votes cast on more than 1800 measures/bills (columns).
 Yea, Nay, and Abstain votes are represented as 1, 0, and -1, respectively.
 Some additional metadata about each member is also saved, namely their Party and State.

 Given the data in `data/processed/`, the Features class in the build_features.py module is then used to generate an exploratory 2-dimensional t-SNE plot using scikit-learn and matplotlib.
 To suppress noise and decrease computation time for t-SNE, I have utilized another of scikit-learn's tools, Truncated Singular Value Decomposition (SVD) to reduce the number of features (bills) from 1800+ to a representative set of 50 features.

+To plot both the Senate and House separately on similar scales, which separately vote on a different set of measures, I have opted toward using either StandScalar or RobustScaler from scikit-learn.
+To see what it looks like when both the Senate and House are treated as one body, see [here](https://github.com/jparrent/usvotesgraphs/blob/master/src/features/All_Congress_tSNE_SVD50_20170201.png).

 ------------
 ## 3. Latest Graphs: